DiCamillo Companion

 Rushton Hall

-• House & Family History: The most famous resident of Rushton Hall was Sir Thomas Tresham.
-Born in 1534, he was knighted in 1575 and became a radical convert to Catholicism in 1580, which, in Protestant England, resulted in his imprisonment, off and on, for over 20 years.
+• House & Family History: The most famous resident of Rushton Hall was Sir Thomas Tresham, who became a passionate convert to Catholicism in the late 16th century.
 Sir Thomas died in 1605, just a short time after his son, Francis, had died in the Tower (he had been imprisoned there because of his involvement with the Gunpowder Plot).
 The oratory was created by Sir Thomas and houses a plaster representation of the Passion dated 1577 that was removed from St. Peter's Church, which once stood in the grounds of the house.
-In 1828 William Williams-Hope purchased Rushton for £140,000 (approximately £111 million in 2016 inflation-adjusted values using the labour value commodity index) and spent large amounts of money "for the purpose of fitting it up in the French fashion."
+In 1828 William Williams-Hope purchased Rushton for £140,000 (approximately £111 million in 2016 inflation-adjusted values using the labour value commodity index) and spent a fortune "for the purpose of fitting it [the house] up in the French fashion."
 Local legend claims that the famous Hope Diamond was stored at Rushton during his ownership, but this seems unlikely.
-Williams-Hope was not a Hope by blood, and, even though he was known for his famous collection of diamonds, many of which were to be found adorning him, the Hope Diamond descended in actual Hope family through Henry Philip Hope, after whom it was named.
+Williams-Hope was not a Hope by blood and, even though he was known for his famous collection of diamonds, many of which were to be found adorning him, the Hope Diamond descended in actual Hope family through Henry Philip Hope, after whom it was named.
 But, because it's so fun to think about, we've put pictures of the famous diamond in the "Images" section!
-After Hope's death Clara Thornhill paid £165,000 for the Rushton Estate and soon thereafter married William Capel Clarke (in 1856 both took the name of Clarke-Thornhill; the family owned the house until 1934).
+After Williams-Hope's death Clara Thornhill paid £165,000 for the Rushton Estate and married William Capel Clarke (in 1856 both took the name of Clarke-Thornhill; the family owned the house until 1934).
 Charles Dickens was a great friend of Clara Thornhill and visited Rushton many times and supposedly conceived of the vision of Satis House (Miss Havisham's home) in "Great Expectations" while staying here.
 Rushton Hall was owned for much of the 20th century by the Royal National Institute for the Blind, who used it as a school from 1957 until 2003, when the house was sold to HI Limited, a privately owned family company who converted it for use as an upscale hotel.

 • John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: 2.S.
 Vol. I, p.
 172, 1854.